John H. Frey: Republican politics

-In February 2007, Frey was elected as the Connecticut National Committeeman to the Republican National Committee.
-He was re-elected to a four-year term in June 2008, a second full term in May 2012, third term in 2016 and a fourth term in June, 2020.
+In February 2007, Frey was first elected as the Connecticut National Committeeman to the Republican National Committee.
+He was re-elected to a four-year term in 2008, a second full term in 2012, third term in 2016, a fourth term in 2020 and a fifth full term in June, 2024 making him the seventh longest serving member in the 168 member committee.
 Mr. Frey was appointed by RNC Chairman Michael Steele to the RNC Redistricting Committee, which is charged with planning for federal redistricting that begins after 2010.
 In July 2009, he was elected to the RNC Site Selection Committee.
 The eight member committee was charged with determining the site of the 2012 Republican National Convention (their recommendation of Tampa, Florida, was ratified by the Republican National Committee).
 Mr. Frey was appointed to the Committee on Arrangements, charged with the planning and oversight of the 2012 Republican National Convention.
 He has served on the RNC Rules Committee since 2007.
-He served as Sergeant-at-Arms of the 2016 Republican National Convention.
+He served as Sergeant-at-Arms of the 2016, 2020 and 2024 Republican National Conventions.

-Frey was the 5th District coordinator for the Bob Dole 1996 presidential campaign and was a delegate to the Republican National Convention in San Diego, California, where he represented the state as a member of the Platform Committee.
+Mr. Frey was the 5th District coordinator for the Bob Dole 1996 presidential campaign and was a delegate to the Republican National Convention in San Diego, California, where he represented the state as a member of the Platform Committee.
 In 2004, for the third time he was a delegate to the Republican National Convention and again represented Connecticut on the Platform Committee, where he gained approval for language calling for a more transparent Indian tribe recognition process.
 He was a delegate to the 2008 Republican National Convention and served on the Rules Committee.